XiaotanYu/XiaotanYu/README.md

 ## Welcome!! :wave: :heart:
+- :balloon: Welcome to my github!
-- 👋 Hi, I’m @XiaotanYu
+- 👋 Hi, I’m Xiaotan Yu :blush: , a graduate student from Huazhong University of Science and Technology :school:
 - 👀 I’m interested in organic chemistry and machine learning.
 - 🌱 I’m currently learning the application of machine learning in chemistry and drug discovery.
 - 💞️ I’m looking to collaborate on projects like the application of machine learning in chemistry.